 - Undergraduate degree seeking students who began enrollment in Spring 2017 or earlier

-Western Michigan University undergraduate degree seeking students, who begin enrollment effective with the Summer 1 2017 semester or later, will have their residency status determined at the time of admission and it will remain the same throughout the student’s enrollment at Western Michigan University.
+Western Michigan University undergraduate degree seeking students, admitted and enrolled effective with the Summer I 2017 semester or later, will have their residency status determined at the time of admission and it will remain the same throughout the student’s enrollment at Western Michigan University.

 How can I change my residency status?